You've got a great photo. A product shot, a landscape, a character from your AI image generator. Now you want it to move.

-- Runway Gen-3 with Motion Brush transforms images into 4-second videos in 30-60 seconds with precise animation control
+- Runway (now at Gen-4) with Motion Brush transforms images into short AI videos with precise animation control

 - Best results with high-resolution, square images (1024x1024+) and subtle animations like hair movements